 - 4.5 The identification of settlement boundaries is important because there is a presumption that most new development should be accommodated within these boundaries; outside these areas rural area policies will apply to planning applications and therefore opportunities for new development are very constrained.
-Core Strategy Policy RA3 sets out that in rural locations outside settlements, residential development will be limited to proposals that meet an agricultural or forestry need, support a rural enterprise, are replacement dwellings, involve the sustainable re-use of a redundant or disused building(s), are rural exception sites, are of an exception design or meets the need of gypsies or other travellers. - During the Issues and Options consultation local residents were invited to comment on options for proposed settlement boundaries for the settlements of Lower Eggleton, Fromes Hill, Stretton Grandison and Canon Frome.
-No settlement boundary was included for Eggleton (Upper Eggleton) as it was proposed by the Steering Group that there should be no new build housing development here (subject to consultation responses).
-Please explain why was it because eg the settlement is very fragmented and difficult to identify on a map?
-Or development considered unsuitable here for other reasons?
+Core Strategy Policy RA3 sets out that in rural locations outside settlements, residential development will be limited to proposals that meet an agricultural or forestry need, support a rural enterprise, are replacement dwellings, involve the sustainable re-use of a redundant or disused building(s), are rural exception sites, are of an exception design or meets the need of gypsies or other travellers. - 4.6 During the Issues and Options consultation local residents were invited to comment on options for proposed settlement boundaries for the settlements of Lower Eggleton, Fromes Hill, Stretton Grandison and Canon Frome.
+No settlement boundary was included for Eggleton (Upper Eggleton) as it was proposed by the Steering Group that there should be no new build housing development here (subject to consultation responses because the settlement is very fragmented and difficult to identify on a map.
 It was also made clear that if housing site allocations were included in the NDP, then the settlement boundaries would be extended to amended to include the proposed sites as well as any existing commitments. - 4.7 There was a mixed response to the proposed settlement boundaries, but overall 61% or 72 respondents supported the proposed settlement boundaries, 27% (32) objected and 13% (15) respondents did not answer. - 4.8 There were a notable number of further comments, expanding on the choices made.
 As well as more general statements on the approach being taken, there were detailed suggestions for boundary amendments (some of these were drawn on the draft settlement boundary maps included in the questionnaire).
-These included both enlarging and reducing the area within settlement boundaries. - 4.9 The Steering Group have considered the comments submitted, together with the proposed Preferred Option Site Allocations and the Preferred Option Settlement Boundaries are identified on Maps 2, 3, 4 and 5 below.
-In doing so, the Steering Group has also considered Herefordshire Council's Neighbourhood Planning Guidance Note 21 Guide to site assessment and choosing allocation sites April 2013 Revised June 2015.
+These included both enlarging and reducing the area within settlement boundaries. - 4.9 The Steering Group have considered the comments submitted to the Issues and Options, together with the proposed options for site allocations and the Preferred Option Settlement Boundaries are identified on Maps 2, 3, 4, 5 and 6.
+A new settlement boundary for Eggleton has been identified as this is required for the NDP to be in line with the adopted Core Strategy.
+The Steering Group has also considered Herefordshire Council's Neighbourhood Planning Guidance Note 21 Guide to site assessment and choosing allocation sites April 2013 Revised June 2015. - 4.10 Following this informal consultation, the settlement boundaries will be amended and finalised.
+The final versions of the settlement boundaries will only include those housing sites which are retained as allocations in the Draft Plan.